amber0309/Kernel-based-tests-for-joint-independence/README.md

 The test code does the following:

 1. generates 100 instances (a (100, 3) *numpy array*) from 3 jointly independent variables;
-2. apples joint independence test on the data
+2. applies `dhsic` joint independence test on the data
 3. changes variable 3 to be dependent on variable 1 and 2
-4. applies joint independence test on the updated data.
+4. applies `dhsic` joint independence test on the updated data.

 ## Apply `dhsic` on your data